How to Get Into Consulting: Top 5 Tips From a Former Bain Interviewer

 - Resilience: Handling pressure and adapting to changing priorities.

-Experience Type | Examples | How It Helps |
+Experience Type | Example | Why It Helps |

-Consulting Internship | Summer Analyst at McKinsey | Provides exposure to consulting work, skill-building, and potential full-time offers. |
+Consulting Internship | Summer Analyst at Bain | Shows you can handle consulting work and deadlines |

-Industry Experience | Business Analyst in Tech | Builds domain expertise and transferable skills for consulting roles. |
+Industry Experience | Business Analyst in Tech | Builds domain knowledge and consulting experience |

-Leadership Roles | President of Consulting Club | Demonstrates initiative, team management, and project leadership. |
+Leadership Roles | President of a Consulting Club | Proves you can lead teams and make decisions |

-Project Management | Leading a cross-functional team | Prepares you to manage consulting engagements and client interactions. |
+Project Management | Leading a cross-functional team | Helps you run consulting projects and serve clients |

-Practical Tips for Gaining Experience
+Expert Tips for Gaining Experience

 - Start Early: Seek internships and leadership roles during your sophomore or junior year of undergraduate studies or the first year of your MBA.